juliogomez/netdevops/pyATS.md

   python3 /pyats/demos/2-genie-intro.py
 ```

-### <a name='Demo3-InteractivepyATS'></a>Demo 3 - Interactive pyATS
+### <a name='Demo3-DevelopyourowntestswithinteractivepyATS'></a>Demo 3 - Develop your own tests with interactive pyATS

+Now that you have seen a couple of simple examples of what can be done with pyATS and Genie, you might want to start developing your own tests.
+But instead of iterating through the process of "writing a complete script, trying to run it, failing ands rewriting", we would rather have a more _interactive_ way of developing tests.
+Something that allows us to check the results of each step during the test, and debug it by exploring the results at any point of the flow.

-As you can see pyATS feels really _pythonic_, so wouldn't it be great to have the option to execute these steps interactively while developing your tests?
+As you may have noticed pyATS feels really _pythonic_, so wouldn't it be great to have something similar
+to the interactive Python shell?
+Something that would give us the option to execute individual steps interactively while developing our tests?
 Well, we got you covered!

 [ipyATS](https://github.com/kecorbin/ipyats) is an iPython wrapper for pyATS and Genie, so that you can conveniently explore and develop your own tests in an interactive way.